-Committee of students, faculty and staff who advocate for and organize improvements to campus bike infrastructure, such as bike racks and lanes.
-Working on a Campus Bike Master Plan in 2014.
+Group of students, faculty, and staff who advocate for and organize improvements to campus bike infrastructure, such as bike racks, lanes, and facilities.

 Hosts events for learning and networking related to energy.
 Events are open to and attended by students, faculty, staff, alumni, and industry professionals.

 Engineers for a Sustainable World

 Promotes engineering that fosters environmental, social, and economic sustainability to develop sustainable solutions for local, regional, and national problems.

 Student team that competes in the Formula Hybrid International Competition.